 -

-As a one-woman studio, I only take on a limited number of bespoke projects each year.
-If you are hoping to mark a particular date or occasion, I recommend booking early.
+As a one-woman studio, I can only take on a limited number of bespoke projects each year.
+If you are hoping to mark a particular date or occasion, I recommend reaching out or booking early.